-Phase 2: Requirements Development Qualitative Date Phase 3: Requirements Development Qualitative Data Instructional Documentation Summary The Requirement Development effort involves tasks DET3 (develop system architecture) and DET4 (develop technical architecture), as well as, the program review decision SRR (System Requirement Review).
+Phase 3: Requirements Development Qualitati ve Data Instructional Documentation Summary The Requirement Development effort involves tasks DET3 (develop system architecture) and DET4 (develop technical architecture), as well as, the program review decision SRR (System Requirement Review).
 The goal is to reduce risk and create a set of requirements which will create a baseline for the program to be presented at the PDR.
-The resulting requirements are additionally used in the CDD, RFP, and Milestone B. Instructional Documentation Sources Department of Defense, DoDI 5000.02, 2015; Department of Defense, DoD Integrated Product Support Implementation Roadmap, 2012; Defense Acquisition University, Integrated Defense Life Cycle Management System, 2004 Instructional Documentation Representative Quotes "The point at which the major cost and performance trades have been completed and enough risk reduction has been completed to support a decision to commit to the set of requirements that will be used for preliminary design activities, development, and production (subject to reconsideration and refinement as knowledge increases)" (DoD, 2015).
+The resulting requirements are additionally used in the CDD, RFP, and Milestone B. Instructional Documentation Sources Department of Defense, Department of Defense Instruction Number 5000.02, 2015; Department of Defense, DoD Integrated Product Support Implementation Roadmap, 2012; Defense Acquisition University, Integrated Defense Life Cycle Management System, 2004 Instructional Documentation Representative Quotes "The point at which the major cost and performance trades have been completed and enough risk reduction has been completed to support a decision to commit to the set of requirements that will be used for preliminary design activities, development, and production (subject to reconsideration and refinement as knowledge increases)" (Department of Defense, 2015).
 "Capability requirements are not expected to be static during the product life cycle.
-As knowledge and circumstances change, consideration of adjustments or changes may be requested by acquisition, budgeting, or requirements officials" (DoD, 2015).
-GAO Reports Summary The Requirements Development phase is hindered by the continual changing of key requirements throughout the acquisition life cycle and the lack of proper requirements development before Milestone B. GAO Sources GAO-08-874T, 2008; GAO-08-110, 2005; GAO-16- 489T, 2018 GAO Representative Quotes "We found four factors that have the potential to impact acquisition outcomes on individual programs: (1) unsettled requirements in acquisition programs can create significant turbulence including increased cost growth" (GAO, 2008).
-"Second, they (users/contractors) cannot veto new requirements.
+As knowledge and circumstances change, consideration of adjustments or changes may be requested by acquisition, budgeting, or requirements officials" (Department of Defense, 2015).
+GAO Reports Summary The Requirements Development phase is hindered by the continual changing of key requirements throughout the acquisition life cycle and the lack of proper requirements development before Milestone B. GAO Sources GAO Representative Quotes GAO-08-674T, 2008; GAO-06-110, 2005; GAO-16-489T, 2016 "we found four factors that have the potential to impact acquisition outcomes on individual programs: (1) unsettled requirements in acquisition programs can create significant turbulence including increased cost growth" (GAO, 2008) "Second, they (users/contractors) cannot veto new requirements.
 Faced with long development life cycles and promising technology advances, users often ask for new or better capabilities as a program proceeds forward.
 Program managers themselves are not always empowered to say "no" to demands that may overly stretch their programs, and few senior leaders above them have been willing to" (GAO, 2005).
-"Because DoD does not yet have approved requirements and is not planning to hold a Milestone B review, its approach for Block 4 modemization will not require the program to have such important cost, schedule, and performance reporting and oversight mechanisms in place" (GAO, 2016).
+"Because DoD does not yet have approved requirements and is not planning to hold a Milestone B review, its approach for Block 4 modernization will not require the program to have such important cost, schedule, and performance reporting and oversight mechanisms in place" (GAO, 2016).